sanand0/til/llms.md

     - Producing the final proof argument.
     - Significantly accelerating my (or our) exploration of the many dead-end arguments, rapidly ruling out approaches that did not work.
 - 24 Oct 2025.
 Comparing the GPT 4.1 and 5 models at all different of reasoning, I've switched my default from GPT 4.1 mini to GPT 5 mini (medium).
 Far smarter for a slightly higher cost.
 [Artificial Analysis](https://artificialanalysis.ai/?cost=cost-vs-intelligence&models=gpt-5-low%2Cgpt-5-minimal%2Cgpt-5-nano%2Cgpt-5-nano-minimal%2Cgpt-5-mini%2Cgpt-5%2Cgpt-5-medium%2Cgpt-5-nano-medium%2Cgpt-5-mini-minimal%2Cgpt-5-mini-medium%2Capriel-v1-5-15b-thinker%2Cgpt-4-1%2Cgpt-4-1-nano%2Cgpt-4-1-mini)
 - 23 Oct 2025.
-Technology reveals our preferences by removing constraints.
-[Claude](https://claude.ai/share/87c71c26-6103-4687-b372-80f18d44fd21)
+Technology removes constraints.
+We then do what we really value.
+[Claude](https://claude.ai/chat/f3a2606f-203c-41cc-b50f-62504483504f)
-  - When spelling became automated, we stopped cared about spelling for its own sake
+  - When writing became digitized, we stopped cared about spelling/handwriting for its own sake.
+Spelling bees and handwriting classes declined. "ur" is acceptable.
+  - When fitness tracking became easy, many just track, few exercise more.
+Few people value exercise
   - When GPS became ubiquitous, we stopped learning geography.
-We just want to get there
+Most value arriving, not knowing
   - When photography became unlimited, most captured moments.
 Few perfected shots
-  - When fitness tracking became easy, most just track.
-Few exercise more
 - 21 Oct 2025.
 I had Codex scrape my ~2,000 pending invites on LinkedIn and asked ChatGPT to analyze it.
 Here are learnings: [ChatGPT, private](https://chatgpt.com/c/68f72899-5814-8320-9d02-88ce06257fd8)
   - Power-law.
 5% of inviters account for ~42% of all common connections.
 Top 10 people alone for ~20%.
   - IITM student invites are high (~14%), but with 0-2 common connects, i.e. distant strangers.